 This course provides an introduction to the theory and the practice of programme design, monitoring and evaluation.
 The course will cover the basic methodological concepts and skills in needs assessment, programme planning, evaluability assessment, programme monitoring and evaluation.
-Students will learn how to develop logic or impact models for the design of effective social programmes and
+Students will learn how to develop logic or impact models for the design of effective social programmes and will gain a basic understanding of how these programmes should be monitored and evaluated.
+Students will also be exposed to some of the key research designs utilized in programme evaluation.

-SOCI3018: DEMOGRAPHY I: Population, Trends and Policies
+SOCI3018: DEMOGRAPHY I: POPULATION, TRENDS AND POLICIES